 You can minimize your total tax by the end of the year if you claim all allowable tax deductions.
 Going back to your financial records, check if you purchased tools, machinery, and other equipment.
 See also if your records have a motor vehicle and fuel expenses, home office costs, and travel expenses.
 Your business may be able to claim tax deductions for all of these.

 Be advised though, that while there are tax deductions you can claim, there are also those you can’t claim.
-Remember to do your homework, incorrect claims, in addition to charging you for the tax amount you would have avoided are being penalized by the Australian Taxation Office (ATO).
+Remember to do your homework, incorrect claims, in addition to charging you for the tax amount you would have avoided are being penalized by the tax authorities.

-Changes, as inevitable as it can be, are also applicable to taxes.
+Change, as inevitable as it can be, is also applicable to taxes.
 You need to be updated on any new tax changes that might be applicable to your business.

 3. Be vigilant on fraudulent tax refund schemes.